mackenziekbrooks/dci102-f21-humanitiesdata/docs/spatial-analysis.md

 * Can you find the documentation?
 Other tutorials?
 * Using the Coeducation Report data, create a map.
 You may need to alter the data to fit the requirements of the mapping tool.

-To complete this activity after class, select a second platform and go through the same questions.
-Compare the two platforms.
+For your homework this week, you'll select a second platform and go through the same questions and upload the Coeducation data, then compare the two platforms.

 ## Resources
 * [Spatial Humanities Workshop](https://lincolnmullen.com/projects/spatial-workshop/)